• Skip to primary navigation

 Do not confuse coconut cream for Cream of Coconut.
 Cream of Coconut is the stuff you will find in the beverage aisle of the grocery store.
 It is often used in mixed drinks.
 It is sweetened, and cannot be used in the recipe.

-You will find coconut cream next to the coconut milk in most supermarkets.
+You will find coconut cream next to coconut milk in most supermarkets.
 In the Asian food section most likely.

 top view of chocolate peanut butter tart with slices of pie and berries in background

-Notes for making this fudgy vegan tart
+Notes for making this chocolate vegan tart

-As already mentioned, use coconut cream not coconut milk for this recipe.
+As already mentioned, use coconut cream, not coconut milk for this recipe.
 See the notes above.
 Try not to shake the can too much, and drain off as much of the thin watery liquid as possible.

 Oreo cookies will work for this tart as well, you will need about 20 cookies and skip the added sugar.
 Keep the filling in the cookies!
 Just blitz these in your food processor until finely ground, then continue with the recipe as written.
-If you don't have a food processor you can put the cookies in a large ziptop plastic bag and crush the cookies with a rolling pin.
+If you don't have a food processor you can put the cookies in a large zip-top plastic bag and crush the cookies with a rolling pin.
 Helpful if you have some frustrations to work through 🙂

 This tart can be made a day ahead of time.
 Actually, it works out nicely if you do.
 The crust needs about 30 minutes to chill before you add the filling and then the filling needs a couple of hours to fully harden as well.
 So plan accordingly.